 - Place bread slices in a single layer in a shallow pan.
 Drizzle with the vinegar; soak for 15 minutes.
 (While the bread is soaking, prep the vegetables.)

-- Place all ingredients in a blender and mix until desired consistency.
+- Place all ingredients in a blender (in the order listed) and mix until desired consistency.
 Refrigerate for at least 1 hour to allow flavors to blend.

-- Remove from refrigerator and season with additional salt as needed.
+- Remove from refrigerator and season with additional salt and/or Tabasco as needed.
 Serve cold, garnished with chopped cucumber.